msd-code-academy/lessons/introduction/intro_to_js.md

   var agent = null;

   if (isSystem) {
-    const name = "Anderson"; // here you just defined new variable available inly in `if` var agent = "Smith"; // but there you just redefined the already existing variable }
+    const name = "Anderson"; // here you just defined new variable available only in `if` var agent = "Smith"; // but there you just redefined the already existing variable }